mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-02-01-nick-alyward-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "Guy and his gal in Washington DC"
 description: "PaperFaces portrait of @nick-aylward drawn with Paper by 53 on an iPad."
-image: paperfaces-nick-aylward-twitter-lg
+image:
+  feature: paperfaces-nick-aylward-twitter-lg.jpg
   thumb: paperfaces-nick-aylward-twitter-150.jpg
 category: paperfaces
 tags:
 - PaperFaces